BA-151. Principles of Management. 3 Credits.

-This course is designed to expose students to the global business environment through short-term study visits to selected overseas countries.
+This course is designed to expose students to the global business and legal environment through short-term study visits to selected overseas countries.
 The aim is to help participants develop a better and more practical understanding of the political, economic, legal and cultural environments of the countries visited.
-Additional travel course fee of $50.
+Possible additional nominal course fee required.
+Additional course fee of $50.
 Course Type(s): International (Travel),Pluralism.

 BA-458.
 Business Strategy.
 3 Credits.

 In this class students learn and practice how to craft, implement and evaluate cross-functional decisions in an integrated fashion.
 They develop their strategic management skills through a series of business strategy simulation games.
 As part of a management team, they "own" a business and play the role of managers who develop policies and plans to achieve organizational objectives.
 Prerequisites: AC-152 BL-161 EC-102 AND EC-300; Course Type(s): Capstone.